pradeepbugga/Malaria_Classification/README.md

-Malaria Cell Image Classification with CNNs and Saliency Maps
+**Malaria Cell Image Classification with CNNs and Saliency Maps** <br><br>

-A convolutional neural network (CNN) for classifying parasitized ("infected") vs "uninfected" thin blood smears Includes K-fold cross validation, MLflow experiment tracking, and explainability via contrastive saliency maps
+A convolutional neural network (CNN) for classifying parasitized ("infected") vs "uninfected" thin blood smears Includes K-fold cross validation, MLflow experiment tracking, and explainability via contrastive saliency maps <br><br>

------Problem Statement-----
+-----*Problem Statement*-----
 Current malaria detection from thick blood smears is a manual, time-consuming process requiring medical expertise in low-resource settings.
-Deep learning approaches can standardize classification while also providing cost and time savings.
+Deep learning approaches can standardize classification while also providing cost and time savings.  <br><br>

------Dataset Description-----
+-----*Dataset Description*-----
 The thin blood smear images can be found at the National Library of Medicine (NLM) (https://lhncbc.nlm.nih.gov/LHC-research/LHC-projects/image-processing/malaria-datasheet.html)
 There are 27,558 total annotated RGB images (half "infected", half "uninfected") For model development, 2,600 images are held out as a test set (1300 each class).

-The datasets are placed in ./data/cell_images/train or ./data/cell_images/test,  and within each of those folders is a sub-folder called "parasitized" or "uninfected"
+The datasets are placed in ./data/cell_images/train or ./data/cell_images/test,  and within each of those folders is a sub-folder called "parasitized" or "uninfected" <br><br>

------Data Pre-Processing/Loading-----
+-----*Data Pre-Processing/Loading*-----
 ./src/preprocessing.py contains functions for converting the RGB images to either HSV or CLAHE image arrays ./src/visualize.py contains functions for visualizing the RGB images converted to HSV, CLAHE, or RGBS (RGB + S channel of HSV) (to be used with ./scripts/visualize_*.py)

-./src/data_loader.py contains the functions for loading the dataset via data generator for model training Within these functions is also augmentation and feature engineering (RGB-> RGBH or RGB-> RGBS)
+./src/data_loader.py contains the functions for loading the dataset via data generator for model training Within these functions is also augmentation and feature engineering (RGB-> RGBH or RGB-> RGBS) <br><br>

------Model Architecture-----
+-----*Model Architecture*-----
 ./src/model_builder.py contains all the model architectures used in development ./scripts/train_cnn*.py trains the corresponding models, then outputs results in the ./models folder (model.keras, /logs/history, /reports/classification report, /reports/confusion matrix, /predictions/predictions CSV)
-./scripts/train_cnn_rgbs_5l.py corresponds to our ultimate model that achieved 99% accuracy, precision, and recall
+./scripts/train_cnn_rgbs_5l.py corresponds to our ultimate model that achieved 99% accuracy, precision, and recall <br><br>

------Training Analysis-----
+-----*Training Analysis*-----
 ./src/visualize.py contains functions for plotting accuracy/loss from history and the confusion matrix (to be run with ./scripts/analyze_history.py and /visualize_cm.py)
-./src/analyze.py contains functions for plotting the extended confusion matrix (separated by 0.1 wide probability bins) (to be run with ./scripts/extended_cm.py) -> this outputs to ./models/reports
+./src/analyze.py contains functions for plotting the extended confusion matrix (separated by 0.1 wide probability bins) (to be run with ./scripts/extended_cm.py) -> this outputs to ./models/reports <br><br>

------False Positive/Negative Analysis-----
+-----*False Positive/Negative Analysis*-----
-./src/analyze.py also contains functions for analyzing false positives and negatives ./scripts/false_neg_pos_logger.py logs all false positives and negatives to a .json file in ./models/misclassification ./scripts/false_neg_pos_viewer.py allows visualization of false positive / false negative / true negative / true positive images by the actual label and predicted probability by bin (i.e. false positive in label = 0, predicted prob = 0.9-1.0)
+./src/analyze.py also contains functions for analyzing false positives and negatives ./scripts/false_neg_pos_logger.py logs all false positives and negatives to a .json file in ./models/misclassification ./scripts/false_neg_pos_viewer.py allows visualization of false positive / false negative / true negative / true positive images by the actual label and predicted probability by bin (i.e. false positive in label = 0, predicted prob = 0.9-1.0) <br><br>

-------AI Explainability Analysis------
+------*AI Explainability Analysis*------
 ./src/gradcam_utils.py has functions for either Grad-CAM, saliency, or contrastive saliency.
-./scripts/run_gradcam.py or /run_saliency.py or run_contrastive_saliency.py generate the corresponding maps given an image path (these output to ./models/explainability)
+./scripts/run_gradcam.py or /run_saliency.py or run_contrastive_saliency.py generate the corresponding maps given an image path (these output to ./models/explainability) <br><br>

-------Out-of-Fold Predictions (Label Noise Analysis)------- To identify all edge cases / potential mis-labels from the dataset, we perform k-fold validation, holding out a different fraction of the dataset for out-of-fold predictions.
+------*Out-of-Fold Predictions (Label Noise Analysis)*------- To identify all edge cases / potential mis-labels from the dataset, we perform k-fold validation, holding out a different fraction of the dataset for out-of-fold predictions.
 We can group all the results at the end to get an understanding of the entire dataset ./scripts/kfold_train_rgbs_5l.py performs this process, merging the train and test folders, using the optimized cnn_rgbs_5l model from ./src/model_builder.py and a new data generator at ./src/data_loader.py
-The results are then outputted to folders corresponding to each fold (i.e. ./models/kfold_cnn_rgbs_5l/fold_*)
+The results are then outputted to folders corresponding to each fold (i.e. ./models/kfold_cnn_rgbs_5l/fold_*) <br>

 Next, we run ./scripts/false_neg_pos_logger.py to generate .json logs of all FP's and FN's for all 5 folds. (in ./models/kfold_cnn_rgbs_5l/fold_*/misclassification/)
 ./scripts/false_pos_neg_df.py then converts those .json logs into a Pandas dataframe, concatenates, then outputs to a .csv in ./models/kfold_cnn_rgbs_5l